EcoFed: Efficient Communication for DNN Partitioning-based Federated Learning

 \subsection{Cost Analysis}

-Table~\ref{table:theoretical_comparison} compares the computation and communication cost of \ActionFed against classic FL, vanilla DPFL and local loss-based DPFL.
-We denote $\vert . \vert$ as either the computation or communication workload of a given model or an activation.
-We distinguish two different modes in \ActionFed, namely \ActionFed without buffer and \ActionFed with buffer.
+Table~\ref{table:theoretical_comparison} compares the computation and communication \di{costs} of \mytitle against classic FL, vanilla DPFL and local loss-based DPFL.
+We \di{use} $\vert . \vert$ \di{to denote} either the computation or communication workload of a given model or an activation.
+We distinguish two modes in \mytitle, namely \mytitle without buffer and \mytitle with buffer.
 In classic FL, the entire model ($\bm{w}$) is computed on each device ($\vert \bm{w} \vert$).
 At the end of each round, $\bm{w}$ is uploaded to the cloud and then the newly aggregated $\bm{w}$ is downloaded to the device ($2 \vert \bm{w} \vert$).
-For vanilla DPFL, each device only needs to train the device-side model, $\bm{w}_C$ ($\vert \bm{w}_{C} \vert$) and $\bm{w}_C$ is transferred at the end of each round ($2 \vert \bm{w}_{C} \vert$).
-In addition, the activation and gradient of each data sample will be communicated with an overhead of $2 \vert D_k \vert \vert \bm{a}_k \vert$.
-For local loss-based DPFL, each device also requires to train $\bm{w}_C$ ($\vert \bm{w}_{C} \vert$).
-In addition, $\bm{w}_C$ is uploaded and downloaded at the end of each round ($2 \vert \bm{w}_{C} \vert$) but only the activation is transferred during training of each round ($\vert D_k \vert \vert \bm{a}_k \vert$).
-However, for \ActionFed without using the Replay Buffer (indicated as \ActionFed w/o buffer; when the buffer is used indicated as \ActionFed w buffer), the device only computes the forward pass on $\bm{w}_C$, ($ \frac{1}{2} \vert \bm{w}_{C} \vert$).
-In addition, the communication overhead is reduced to $\vert D_k \vert \vert \bm{z}_k \vert$ where $\bm{z}_k$ is the compressed activation.
-When using the buffer there is no computation or communication costs during training.
+For vanilla DPFL, each device \di{trains} \di{only} the device-side model, $\bm{w}_C$ ($\vert \bm{w}_{C} \vert$) and $\bm{w}_C$ is transferred at the end of each round ($2 \vert \bm{w}_{C} \vert$). \di{The} activation and gradient of each data sample will be communicated with an overhead of $2 \vert D_k \vert \vert \bm{a}_k \vert$.
+For local loss-based DPFL, each device also \di{needs} to train $\bm{w}_C$ ($\vert \bm{w}_{C} \vert$).
+In addition, $\bm{w}_C$ is uploaded and downloaded at the end of each round ($2 \vert \bm{w}_{C} \vert$) but only the activation is transferred during \di{each training round} ($\vert D_k \vert \vert \bm{a}_k \vert$).